M G G Z W EW DC +- VSC VSCVSC +- SSC DC DC

 Circular decorative background shape

-Model an electrical system, perform simulation and analyse results in a secure cloud application.
-You can also run the software locally - check the open-source code.
-Currently, the power flow, short circuit analysis, optimal power flow, contingency analysis, controller simulation and time series simulation are available.
+Model an electrical system, perform simulation and analyse results in a secure cloud software.
+You can also run the software locally — check the open-source code.
+Currently, the power flow, short circuit analysis, optimal power flow, contingency analysis, controller simulation, time series simulation and economic analysis are available.
 More to come soon.

 Free & Open-Source